jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 “Extras are born free; and everywhere they are in chains.”
 Jean-Jacques Rousseau wrote that in 1762.
 He was the King of France.
 No he wasn’t.
 Was he the richest man in England?
 Absolutely not.
 Rousseau was a poor writer who copied sheets of music to make the rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility’s many banquets and balls.
-This was the image of opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
+This was the opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the the fairy tale, the extras didn’t have a fairy Godmother to make their dreams come true.
-Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and were told to ignore what the telescope revealed.
+Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and were told to ignore what science revealed.
 The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only Darth King had the “divine right to rule”.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other extra—you could argue—who rose to become the ultimate protagonist.
 Who is anyone to say that other extras can’t live up to their own potential?
 Rousseau said books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
 The self-proclaimed “divine nobility” didn’t like hearing that.
 This powerful self-protecting community declared Rousseau a banquet-pooper, and chased him out of Switzerland, France, and England.
 Maybe that’s why Rousseau rented instead of owned.